Ji Kang and Ruan Ji — Talented Scholars in Turbulent Eras

 Ruan Ji's Plan-less Trips and Special Whistling

 Ruan Ji had been discreet in politics and didn't displease any authorities.

 As for those dissatisfactions and disappointments deep in his heart, he vented in other ways.

 Ruan Ji always sat on a cart, and then let the horses run as they liked; he had no plans and didn’t care about time and direction.

 Till he reached a dead end that couldn’t continue to keep forward, he would cry out loud for a while and then go back home.

-This behavior was frequently considered deviant and rakish but was also representative of his hopelessness about the current society.
+This behavior was frequently considered deviant and rakish but was also representative of his hopelessness in the current society.

 Blood Amber Figurine of Wei Kingdom — Luoyang Cultural Relic and Archeology Institute (Photo by Dongmaiying)

 Ruan Ji was also quite famous for his way of whistling, a piece of special music that he used to express his complicated feelings.

 When he whistled, people one kilometer away could hear him.
 Unfortunately, this skill had been lost to the world now.

 His poems and essays were pure, fresh, and natural, but full of proudness and integrity, joy, and reverie of Taoism.

 Ruan Ji disdained hierarchy and conspiracy and hypocrites, but he was cautious and more flexible.

 Before the Sima family usurped the throne, they asked Ruan Ji to write articles to suggest the current emperor abdicate and to praise how good monarchs the Sima family could be.

 Ruan Ji throw himself into alcohol for a long time but still couldn't escape this mission that he considered immoral and shameful.
 So he wrote it and passed away one or two months after handing in that article.

 Copper Lock of the Three Kingdoms Era — Xiangyang Museum (Photo by Dongmaiying)